 Chemical substitution is a powerful technique for tuning the properties of layered perovskites.
 This approach is motivated by the fact that stability lies in the tolerance factor, which is characterized by the relative size of the cations involved.
 In our work, we replaced Ca with Sr to yield $Ca{2.5}Sr{0.5}Ti_2O_7$ .
-Figure 4(a) displays the optical response of Ca2.5Sr0.5Ti2O7; the corresponding direct gap analysis is shown in panel (b).
+Figure 4(a) displays the optical response of $Ca{2.5}Sr{0.5}Ti_2O_7$ ; the corresponding direct gap analysis is shown in panel (b).
 Ca-related states are not involved in the excitations that define the leading edge of the band gap.
 That said, the relative size difference between Sr and Ca ions is significant, and it is the Ca ions in the perovskite layer (and not the ones in the rock salt layer) that get replaced by Sr. Consequently, the octahedral rotation and tilt angle are reduced to stabilize the structure.
-Since octahedral rotations in perovskites often control the electronic structure and properties,46-48 we anticipated the band gap to be modulated due to Sr substitution.
-In fact, our analysis instead reveals a band gap of 3.9 eV, which is just slightly lower than the 3.94 eV gap for Ca3Ti2O7.
-This is in line with our DFT calculations that find that when the degree of octahedral rotations are decreased in $Ca_3Ti_2O_7$ , the band gap is reduced by a minute amount [Supplementary information].
-We also find that the band edge is broadened slightly compared to pristine Ca3Ti2O7.
-We conclude that chemical disorder in $Ca{2.5}Sr{0.5}Ti_2O_7$ decreases the band gap only slightly whereas it reduces the net remnant polarization by 50% compared to the parent compound.
+Since octahedral rotations in perovskites often control the electronic structure and properties,49-51 we anticipated that the band gap would be modulated due to Sr substitution.
+Our analysis instead reveals a band gap of 3.9 eV, which is only slightly lower than the 3.94 eV gap for Ca3Ti2O7.
+This is in line with our DFT calculations that find when the degree of octahedral rotations is decreased, the band gap is only reduced by a minute amount.
+We also find that the band edge is broadened slightly compared to that in pristine Ca3Ti2O7.
+We therefore conclude that chemical disorder in Ca2.5Sr0.5Ti2O7 modifies the band gap only slightly, despite the fact that it reduces the net remnant polarization by 50% compared to the parent compound.